ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 ### YouTube

 I also found, on YouTube, a [2013 video](https://www.youtube.com/watch?v=H8P1JrivTsE) from Switzerland showing a Memory Typewriter printing its test track, which is recorded on "secret" track 51 of the machine.
-That machine looks in wonderful condition, and no wonder: the description says it was in use until 2011, and then "fully overhauled" in 2012.
+That machine looks in fantastic condition, and no wonder: the description says it was in use until 2011, and then "fully overhauled" in 2012.

 That video also clarifies the following points: